The bound orbits and gravitational waveforms of timelike particles around renormalization group improved Kerr black holes: THE GRAVITATIONAL WAVE FROM PERIODIC ORBITS

-where $\iota$ denotes the inclination angle between the EMRI’s orbital angular momentum and the line of sight, and $\zeta$ denotes the latitudinal angle \cite{Poisson:2014kt}.
-In such selected transverse basis the gravitational wave polarizations, $h_{+}$ and $h_{\times}$, take the forms
+{where $\iota$ denotes the inclination angle between the EMRI’s orbital angular momentum and the line of sight, and $\zeta$ denotes the latitudinal angle between the pericenter and the line of nodes, as measured in the orbital plane.
+Such system should have the same origin with the orbit system $(x, y, z)$, and the $Z$-axis points in the direction of the gravitational wave detector.
+The $(X-Y)$ plane is orthogonal to the $Z$-axis and coincides with the plane of the sky from the detector’s point of view, and the $X$-axis points toward the ascending node, the point at which the orbit cuts the plane from below \cite{Poisson:2014kt}.
+Then by adopting $\bm{e}_{X}$ and $\bm{e}_{Y}$ as the vectorial basis in the transverse subspace, the gravitational wave polarizations, $h_{+}$ and $h_{\times}$, take the forms}